About the Players

 Spring 2014: Ruddigore, or The Witch's Curse

-Young Robin Oakapple and sweet Rose Maybud are in love, but too shy to tell each other until Robin's foster-brother Richard woos her himself.
-But Robin is really none other than the Baronet of Ruddigore -- latest in a noble line and bearer of a terrible curse!
+Young Robin Oakapple and sweet Rose Maybud are in love but too shy to tell each other, until Robin's foster-brother Richard woos her himself.
+But even overcoming their shyness won't be enough, for Robin is really none other than the Baronet of Ruddigore -- latest in a noble line and bearer of a terrible curse!